 For active rheumatoid arthritis, there is more evidence that turmeric or curcumin supplements are more effective at managing the disease than ginger.

 In 2012, a randomized pilot trial looked at the safety and effectiveness of using curcumin (derived from turmeric) in patients with rheumatoid arthritis compared to standard treatment.
 The study found that not only was curcumin safe and well tolerated, but curcumin was superior compared with diclofenac sodium group in treating patients.

 Other more recent studies have confirmed these findings with both low dose and high dose curcumin formulations designed for maximum bioavailability.
 They saw significant clinical improvements over the placebo group, with improvements in ESR, CRP, and RF values.
 There were also no side effects in the group taking the curcumin supplements.

 And finally, although there isn’t much evidence that ginger is effective for rheumatoid arthritis, it has been used in animal models and shown to inhibit joint inflammation and destruction.
 Therefore combining ginger with turmeric or curcumin may have a synergistic effect.

 The evidence for using natural herbs like turmeric and ginger seem to be strong in the case of treating degenerative conditions such as arthritis.
 Many people have benefited from using these herbs, and so it might be worth a try!

-Of course, if you’re thinking about taking these supplements, speak with your doctor and discuss whether or not there will be any interactions with other medications you’re currently taking.
+Of course, if you’re thinking about taking supplements, speak with your doctor and discuss whether or not there will be any interactions with other medications you’re currently taking.

 That being said, turmeric and ginger have been widely used for centuries and provide many other health benefits aside from their ability to treat arthritis! 🙂